 An environmental authority pursuant to the Environmental Protection Act 1994 does not remove the need to obtain any additional approval for the activity that might be required by other state and/or Commonwealth legislation.

-Other legislation for which a permit may be required includes but is not limited to the: 13to 29 Sel
+Other legislation for which a permit may be required includes but is not limited to the: 13 to 29 sex Other legislation for which a permit may be required includes but is not limited to the:

-- Aboriginal Cultural Heritage Act 2003 •
+- Aboriginal Cultural Heritage Act 2003

 - contaminated land provisions of the Environmental Protection Act 1994

-- Fisheries Act 1994 •
+- Fisheries Act 1994

 - Forestry Act 1959

-- Petroleum and Gas (Production and Safety) Act 2004 (Petroleum Act 1923 Queensland Heritage Act 1992 Sustainable Planning Act 2009 Water Supply (Safety and Reliability) Act 2008 Water Act 2000.
+- Petroleum and Gas (Production and Safety) Act 2004 (Petroleum Act 1923)

-- •

-- •
+Queensland Heritage Act 1992

+Sustainable Planning Act 2009

+Water Supply (Safety and Reliability) Act 2008

+Water Act 2000.

-Applicants are advised to check with all relevant statutory authorities and comply with all relevant legislation. valid for approvals from
+Applicants are advised to check with all relevant statutory authorities and comply with all relevant legislation.
+Jalid for approvals from